OUR 2025 CALL FOR SUBMISSIONS IS LIVE (AT THIS LINK)!

 who we are

-ethan blake is a writer, musician, ecological chef, and a rabbinic student at hebrew union college. he has studied urbanism and design at brown university, boisbuchet, and ut austin’s school of architecture, and he serves on the advisory boards of extend tours, seven species, and ways of peace. his weekly semiotic torah commentary is an optimist in delek palace. ethan hopes that 16 cubits will cultivate a new forum for individuals and communities who are as intentional about their spirituality as their materiality.
+ethan blake is a writer, musician, chef, and a rabbinic student at hebrew union college. he has studied urbanism and design at brown university, boisbuchet, and ut austin’s school of architecture. he leads a band called idyll worship, teaches eco-kashrut cuisine by schvitzin' in the kitchen, and writes semiotic torah commentary at an optimist in delek palace. ethan hopes that 16 cubits will cultivate a new forum for individuals and communities who are as intentional about their spirituality as their materiality.Â

-misha semënov-leiva is an architect, writer, and educator who is passionate about using design to connect people with the natural world. he is the sustainability coordinator at centerbrook architects and planners and a lecturer at the yale school of architecture and university of hartford, teaching courses on architectural ornament and its cosmological role. recent projects include the mill river discovery center in stamford ct and urban canopy parklet in new haven ct, a public space built from reclaimed urban trees that transformed two parking spots into an urban oasis.
+misha semënov-leiva is an architect, writer, and educator who is passionate about using design to connect people with the natural world. he is the sustainability coordinator at centerbrook architects and planners and a lecturer at yale university and university of hartford, teaching courses on architectural ornament and its cosmological role. recent projects include the mill river discovery center in stamford ct and urban canopy parklet in new haven ct, a public space built from reclaimed urban trees that transformed two parking spots into an urban oasis.

 our steering committee includes the marvelous: